iossifovlab/gpf/userdocs/user_interface/gpf_user_interface.rst

 GPF User Interface
 ==================

+This guide will give a brief description of the available tools in GPF.

+Depending on the instance's configuration, the user may require permission to access certain datasets.
+In that case, the user should log into their account or contact an admin if they don't have one.

-The data are organized by datasets.
+The data in the GPF instance is organized into datasets.
-Each dataset represents a set of families and the available phenotypic and genotypic data for the members of these families.
-Typically, a user selects a dataset to operate on first and then uses the applicable views or tools over the selected dataset, which are organized as tabs (See Figure 1).
+Each dataset represents a set of families and the available phenotypic and/or genotypic data for the members of these families.

-Alternatively, a user can use the meta-analysis tools that allow simultaneous queries over all datasets he has access to (See Figure 2).
-Finally, the system provides a management interface allowing the system administrator to control the registered users and the datasets they are authorized to access.
-We provide a brief description of the available tools below.
+To select a dataset, the user can click on the dataset dropdown menu (see fig. zzz).
+Each dataset has its own selection of available tools, which are organized as tabs (see fig. zzzz).
+The availability of these tools is dependent on the configuration of the dataset.

+Additionally the user can click on the navigation button (see fig. zzzzzz) to access other functionality.

 .. figure:: imgs/gpf_screenshots/gpf-tabs.png
    :align: center

-   Figure 2
+   Figure 1

 Dataset Tools
 *************